Columbia University makes policy changes in dispute over federal funding

 The Trump administration on March 8 directed immigration officers to arrest Mahmoud Khalil, a Columbia graduate and prominent Palestinian activist who played a central role in protests against the Israel-Hamas war on the campus last year.

 The government cited his alleged “activities aligned to Hamas.”
 His detention was seen as having a chilling effect on college campuses, where students said they’re being forced to think carefully before exercising their constitutionally protected right to free speech.
-Khalil has not been charged with a crime.
+Khalil has not been charged with a crime and his attorneys have denied any ties to Hamas.

+In a court filing Sunday, Department of Justice attorneys outlined new accusations against Khalil, a permanent legal resident.
+They argue he willfully engaged in immigration fraud by failing to disclose several details about his background during his green card application process.

 Disciplinary directives